louigi600/obash/README.txt

 will produce a binary executable with ".x" suffixed to the input script name.
 Just run <source bash script>.x as you would with the <source bash script> itself.

+obash -h
+will show a short help message for it's very few flags and parameters.

 How it works internally:
 obbash takes the input script and aes-256 encodes it, and also base64 encodes the aes cipertex so that it can be used to declare an unsigned char array.
 It then produces an intermediate c file which is basically the interpreter (see interpreter.c) , functions, text array containing the cipher text and the main.
 The intermediate c file is then compiled into an exacutable.
-The intermediate c file is built in the following manner (see mk_sh_c function in functions.c): includes block from interpreter.h crypted_script variable containing the base64 aes-256 encoded script functions block from interpreter.h main_body block from interpreter.h
+The intermediate c file is built in the following manner (see mk_sh_c function in functions.c): includes block from interpreter.h crypted_script variable containing the base64 aes-256 encoded script serial and uuid variables (empty if non reusable) functions block from interpreter.h main_body block from interpreter.h